 Feature Explanation

-Core working hours are the fixed time period within a shift during which employees are required to be actively working, even if their shift allows for flexible start or end times.
+Core working hours are the fixed time period within a shift during which employees are required to be working, even if their shift allows for flexible start or end times.

 Restrict breaks during core working hours